payamyek/adventofcode2022/solutions/day7/partB/README.md

-# Day N Part K - Solution
+# Day N Part B - Solution

 Simply run the script and view the terminal's output to view the answer.
 However, make sure that `FILE_MODE_REAL_INPUT_MODE` is set to true if you want to run the script against the problem input data the AOC challenge